milo-i/time-estimator/README.md

 # time-estimator

-1. Database: should we use LS, json-server or database backend? (ask Janne)
+1. Database: should we use LS, json-server or database backend?
 2. Framework: Svelte